What Is My Email IP Address? Exploring Your IP Reputation

 Maintaining a healthy email IP reputation is the foundation for reaching your subscribers.

-Here are some best practices to follow:
+Here are the best practices to follow:

 - Reduce spam complaints: Make sure your emails are relevant and valuable to your audience.
 Include a clear and easy unsubscribe option to allow users to opt-out gracefully.
 Google’s policies require keeping your complaints below 0.3 percent, but we recommend aiming for below 0.05 percent (1 in every 2000 emails) and don’t allow our clients to exceed 0.1 percent complaint rates.